UW pre-health advising

 - They will obtain individual letters of evaluation/recommendation required for applications (UW does not have a pre-health committee to provide these letters)

 What about UW’s undergraduate programs in health and health sciences?

 - The UW offers a number of majors that lead directly into healthcare careers or into a specific graduate health program (see list below).
-Students interested in any of these programs may work directly with the departmental advisers.
+Students interested in any of the health and health science undergraduate programs should work directly with departmental advisers.

 Choosing a career in health care is not one decision but a series of decisions based on exploration, investigation and reflection.
 To successfully prepare for a health care program, students will need to continually assess their academic readiness, motivation, and skills in sciences as well as humanities and social sciences.
 Getting involved in health care (volunteering and shadowing) as well as community service are essential elements to exploring what the profession is really about and if it is a good match for you.